AdobeDocs/journey-optimizer.en/help/using/reports/reporting-configuration.md

 ## Add datasets {#add-datasets}

+>[!NOTE]
+>
+>Any newly created datasets will be only available in Customer Journey Analytics reports.

 1. From the **[!UICONTROL Administration]** menu, select **[!UICONTROL Configurations]**.
 In the  **[!UICONTROL Reporting]** section, click **[!UICONTROL Manage]**.

     ![](assets/reporting-config-menu.png)